anujdhawan/gcp-provisioning/README.md

 #### 4. Link Billing Account
 This script links the newly provisioned GCP project to a defined billing account.
 The functionality is held in the link_billing_account.py script.

+#### 5. Link to Orbitera
+Orbitera is a cloud commerce platform that allows users to monitor their spending on various cloud service providers.
+This script confirms/creates a customer in Orbitera and links the GCP project to the customer.

 ### Using the Main Script
 The provision_gcp_project_wrapper.py script calls on the other scripts to provision your GCP project, grant ownership, and link it to a billing account.